Scramble quasi-random point set

 ps of the point set

-created using the scramble type specified in the string
+created using the scramble type specified in the character vector

 Point sets from different subclasses of